-You can virtually choose how much equity upside you would like in your employer.
+You can choose how much equity upside you have in your employer.

 How?
 Buy it with other people’s money.

-Raise capital from your network by forming a special purpose vehicle (SPV), which is a fund that has the sole purpose of collecting capital from investors to make a single investment.
+Raise capital from your network by forming a special purpose vehicle (SPV).
+An SPV is a one time use fund that collects capital from investors and makes a single investment.

-As the organizer of the SPV, you can charge a % of the profits in an exit (carry).
+As the SPV’s organizer, you earn a % of the profits in an exit (carry).

 This can potentially be many multiples of your options/RSUs.

 You’re only limited by how much allocation (the amount the CEO will let you invest in each round) and investor capital you can gather.

 How is this different from asking for more incentive stock options (ISOs)?
 A company sets aside ~10% of the total outstanding equity to be common shares that go into an “option pool”.
 Options (the right to purchase common stock at a significant discount to preferred stock) are a form of compensation.
 The rest of the shares are either common shares that founders (or former employees) own or preferred shares that investors own.
 A good heuristic is that investors buy preferred shares at market price.
 Employees buy common shares at a heavily discounted price (the strike price of the options).